Skip to main content

 Probability

-The output of the neural network computation will always be another array of floating values for each token in the LLM's vocabulary.
+The neural network output is always an array of float values.
+It holds one for each token in the LLM's vocabulary.

 This value is then converted into probabilities.